ubleipzig/marctools/README.md

 ----

 * Perform and include some performance benchmarks in README.
-* The MARC21 library used might issue more system calls then needed, e.g. in the main [Record create loop](https://github.com/miku/marc21/blob/4f0c7faee66f15b198c7a550fb78e2a80a0010ea/marc21_record.go#L33) each data and control field will issue a read system call.
+* The MARC21 library used might issue more system calls than needed, e.g. in the main [Record create loop](https://github.com/miku/marc21/blob/4f0c7faee66f15b198c7a550fb78e2a80a0010ea/marc21_record.go#L33) each data and control field will issue a read system call.
 It could be more efficient to read MARC in larger block and distribute the Record parsing itself to the workers.